 Certain materials are better suited for high-moisture environments like kitchens due to their resistance to warping, swelling, and water damage.
 Plywood is a popular choice for kitchen cabinets in high-moisture environments because of its natural resistance to moisture and humidity.
 Stainless steel cabinets are also a good option for kitchens with high moisture levels, as they are non-porous and resistant to water damage.
 Laminates can also be a suitable choice for high-moisture environments, as they are less susceptible to warping and swelling than solid wood.
 When selecting a material for your kitchen cabinets, consider the humidity levels in your kitchen and choose a material that can withstand the moisture without compromising its durability or appearance.

-See also What Are Some Budget-Friendly Options for Refinishing Kitchen Cabinets?
+See also What Are Some Stylish Options for Cabinet Inserts in Kitchen Cabinets?

 4. How do I choose a material that fits my budget?